 December 9: JHSC with Panel of Coaches - “College and Career Pathways”

 The Club partners with the administrations of Jackson Hole High School and Jackson Hole Middle School to develop academic scheduling that maximizes student time both in the classroom and on snow.

-At JHHS, the Early-Release Program carefully considers the needs of student athletes by grade and sport and allows for early release for athletes in good academic standing from November 6 through the end of their competitive seasons.
+At JHHS, the Early-Release Program carefully considers the needs of student athletes by grade and sport and allows for early release for athletes in good academic standing from mid November through the end of their competitive seasons.
 Nordic athletes may release at 3:10 on Wednesdays and Fridays in September-November for dryland training and at 2:40 in the winter months for training at Trail Creek Nordic Center.
 Alpine and Freeride athletes may release between two and four days/week in the winter season depending on their program level.
 For details by grade, please see the JHHS-JHSC Programming document.

 Jackson Hole Community School

 The Jackson Hole Community School is committed to helping student athletes benefit from an exceptional academic experience while simultaneously pursuing their athletic goals at the highest level.
 In order to do so, they continue a tradition of consistent communication with JHSC to foster an understanding of each student-athlete's unique needs and goals.
 They offer JHSC athletes a number of scheduling and support accommodations, including

 - Early-morning CORE classes to ensure that students can attend all of their core classes every day